arewhyaeenn/COMP_150_LAB_5_ARRAYS_STRINGS/README.md

 # COMP 150 Lab 5 - Arrays, Strings, etc

 In this lab:

 * What arrays are and how to create, access and edit them.
 * Traversing arrays and the enhanced `for` loop.
 * Passing by reference, redundant references and copying.
 * Nestability and multi-dimensional arrays.
-* Searching and sorting arrays.
-* Algorithms, pseudocode and implementation via sorting.
+* Algorithms, pseudocode and implementation via searching sorting.
 * `String`s as sequences of `char`s
-* Indexing `String`s, substrings, and other `String` methods
+* Indexing `String`s, substrings, and other `String` methods.
+* Escape sequences.
 * Regular expressions and pattern matching.
 * ArrayLists.
 * Enums.